qrrcnaxne/nvim/motions.md

 ## How to practice
 * Open nvim, type `:Tutor`.
 Grind.
 * Outside of that, it is often helpful to build muscle memory only with a certain function.
-For example, switch between insert and normal mode and navigate only using h, j, k, l, and insert text like a regular text editor, use no other feature.
+For example, switch between insert and normal mode and navigate only using h, j, k, l, and insert text like a regular text editor, use no other features.

 ## Theory
 4 modes `normal`, `command`, `insert`, `visual`.